TechMap/.github/profile/README.md

 # Hi!

-We are a workplace search engine that helps people find companies using specific technologies in their region.
+We are a workplace search engine that enables to find companies using specific technologies in a specific region.
 Developers, students, or freelancers can search for companies using technologies they love and apply via a speculative application.

+If you are interested in buying job posting datasets, data feeds, or accessing our Jobs API you can find more information on our <a target="_blank" href="https://jobdatafeeds.com">JobDataFeeds.com Website</a>

 ### Currently used Technologies & Tools
 ![](https://img.shields.io/badge/Code-JavaScript-red?style=flat&logo=javascript&logoColor=white)